victorokech/cloudinary-video-slideshow/README.md

 - ### The `manifest_json` parameter

 The create a slideshow endpoint requires either a `manifest_transformation` or a `manifest_json`.
-The `manifest_json` parameter is a stringified json parameter, allowing you to define your slideshow settings in a structured data format, which then needs to be converted to a string.
+The `manifest_json` parameter is a stringified JSON parameter, allowing you to define your slideshow settings in a structured data format, which then needs to be converted to a string.

 ```php
 $manifestJson = json_encode([